The Storybrand framework is heralded as the gold standard for business messaging.

 The Storybrand book is full of these examples.

-If your like my client who is a lawyer who wants to put love back into the law or the life coach who combines coaching with energy work with years of experience in finance, they Storybrand can’t capture that level of innovativeness.
+If you're like my client, who is a lawyer who wants to put love back into the law or the life coach who combines coaching with energy work with years of experience in finance, Storybrand can’t capture that level of innovativeness.

 Reason #2: Your Business Produces Intangible Results for Your Clients

 Where are my coaches at?
 This reason is for you!

 We’ve all heard that results are either a number or an event.
 Even Miller, in his book, says that most endings in brand stories are fuzzy and vague; he’s right.

 The problem is that many times the results that you produce for clients are intangible at first, or the results that are tangible from your work take a long time to produce.

 A handyman comes to your house and hangs blind, installs a door, and puts up a picture – the job is done – instant result.

 A life coach gives a client more confidence and helps them feel better about themselves — what the hell does that even mean?
 Well, it can look different for everyone How do you message that?

 Therein lies the problem.
 Results are more complex when they are intangible.